Sam-117/smart-task-manager/README.md

   - Ensure clear, consistent, and comprehensive documentation across the codebase.

 - **Context-Aware Techniques**
-  - Feed API specifications, file tree structures, and code diffs into AI tools to generate relevant code, tests, and documentation.
+  - Feed Supabase API specifications, file tree structures, and code diffs into AI tools to generate relevant code, tests, and documentation.
   - Use AI to analyze project context and provide tailored development suggestions.

 ---